Am I Too Old to Become a Chef?

 Program of Interest*

 Starting something new as an adult can be challenging.
-But if you’re asking yourself, “Am too old to become a chef?” know this: you haven’t missed your chance.
-There are Auguste Escoffier School of Culinary Arts graduates who began their careers in their 30s and 40s, and went on to successful futures!
+But if you’re asking yourself, “Am I too old to become a chef?” know this: you haven’t missed your chance.
+There are Auguste Escoffier School of Culinary Arts graduates who began their careers in their 30s and 40s and beyond and went on to successful futures!

 Is There an Age Cutoff for Becoming a Chef?

-It is never too late to become a chef!
-This career has no age limits, and there are many successful chefs who found culinary arts later in life.
-Escoffier graduate and winner of the prestigious Cochon 555 competition, Lance McWhorter, for example, got serious about cooking after his military service, and didn’t become a chef or attend culinary school until he was in his 40s.
+No one is too old for culinary school!
+At Escoffier, we have students ages 18 and up, with all levels of experience, and from all walks of life.
+Some of these students share your goal of becoming a chef, while others are pursuing alternative culinary paths.
+Escoffier graduate and winner of the prestigious Cochon 555 competition, Lance McWhorter, for example, got serious about cooking after his military service and didn’t become a chef or attend culinary school until he was in his 40s.

-Escoffier graduate, military veteran, and Cochon 555 winner Lance McWhorter
+Escoffier graduate, military veteran, Cochon 555 winner and Culture ETX owner Lance McWhorter

 How Long Does It Take to Become a Chef?

-At Escoffier, you can complete your diploma or degree programs in a period from 30-84 weeks, depending on your program and campus.
+At Escoffier, you can complete your diploma or degree programs in 30-84 weeks, depending on your program and campus.
 So pursuing this education isn’t necessarily a years-long endeavor!

-After school, the aspiring chef can begin working in the culinary industry.
-They may start in an entry-level prep cook position or similar role, and begin working their way up the ranks to line cook, supervisor, sous chef, and eventually, executive chef.
+After school, aspiring chefs can begin working in the culinary industry.
+They may start in an entry-level prep cook position or similar role, and begin working their way up the ranks to line cook, supervisor, sous chef, or executive chef.

 So it’s possible that investing the time in culinary school on the front end of your career could help you reach your career goals months or even years earlier.
-The years are going to pass whether you pursue your culinary dreams or not.
-Better for them to pass while you’re working in an industry you love and reaching for a title you want, rather than feeling stuck in the same unfulfilling career you’re in right now!
+The time is going to pass whether you pursue your culinary dreams or not.
+So, it’s better for them to pass while you’re working in an industry you love and reaching for a title you want rather than feeling stuck in the same unfulfilling career you’re in right now!

 I Have To Keep Working Full Time…So How Can I Attend Culinary School?